remidinishanth/distributed_systems/zookeeper/zk.md

 ## ZooKeeper

+> “Because coordinating distributed systems is a Zoo”

 ### Background
 * Developed at Yahoo!
 Research
 * Started as sub-project of Hadoop, now a top-level Apache project